Suggestion: Watch the 5 minutes video tutorial before reading this article

 It’s important that you plan and decide what your goals are with your land investment and what type of land you want to buy.

 Prices vary between different land types, the maintenance and time you need to input will also differ.

 There are 4 different land types that are of interest to many foreigners when buying overseas, namely: Residential land, commercial land, agricultural land, and vacant land.

 The sole purpose of residential land is to build housing, such as single-family houses, multi-family houses, condominiums or apartment buildings.

 In comparison to vacant or agricultural land, residential land is more sought after and more expensive.

-Agricultural and vacant land can be converted or amalgamated into residential land, giving you huge yields.
+Besides, agricultural and vacant land can be converted or amalgamated into residential land, which can result in great yields.

-(amalgamation means that two or more pieces of land are merged and included in the same land title.
-The original title will, therefore, cease to exist)
+Amalgamation simply means that two or more pieces of land are merged and included in the same land title.
+The original title will thereafter cease to exist.